 Policymakers have a role here, too.
 State lawmakers can press public universities to be more transparent in their use of enrollment algorithms, and even consider commissioning independent assessments of their use and impact.
 The U.S. Department of Education could issue best practices and technical guidelines on the equitable use of these tools.

 These algorithms do not drive the institutional pursuit of tuition.
 Colleges are in an ever more competitive market for enrollment, and fighting for tuition has long been the norm in higher education.
 Still, the impact of these algorithms is significant.
 Domestic institutions of higher education are adopting algorithmic price fixing based on willingness to pay—a practice that fostered outrage when it was used for staplers, much less the nation’s primary engine of economic mobility.
 The underlying assumption of these algorithms, that it is reasonable and moral to determine the cost of higher learning by willingness to pay, is wrong—and we should be more hesitant to encode it into our educational system.

-Alex C. Engler is a fellow in Governance Studies at the Brookings Institution, where he studies the societal implications of artificial intelligence.
-Most recently faculty at the University of Chicago, Engler now teaches data science at Georgetown’s McCourt School of Public Policy, where he is an adjunct professor and affiliated scholar.
-As a winner of the Fulbright-Schuman Innovation Award, Engler will spend the 2021-2022 academic year researching European digital governance.
+Alex C. Engler is a Fellow at the Brookings Institution and an Associate Fellow at the Center for European Policy Studies, where he examines the societal and policy implications of artificial intelligence.
+Previously faculty at the University of Chicago, Engler now teaches AI policy at Georgetown University, where he is an adjunct professor and affiliated scholar.
+Engler also has a decade of experience as a data scientist in policy organizations.